 Laramie Peak Endurance Challenge

-The route climbs from Friend Park through dense pine, rocky mule deer paths, narrow ridgelines, and granite outcrops, topping out near 10,000 feet.
-A lap is about 9 miles with nearly 3,000 feet of vertical gain and loss.
-The course is remote, steep, and technical; runners should plan for high altitude and rapidly changing mountain weather.
+The route climbs through dense pine, rocky mule deer paths, narrow ridgelines, and granite outcrops, topping out near 10,000 feet with wide views over the Laramie Range.
+The course is remote, technical, and steep in sections.
+A typical lap is about 9 miles with nearly 3,000 feet of elevation gain and loss.
+Runners should prepare for high altitude and rapidly changing mountain weather.